dwolopes/readable-post-react-redux/README.md

 ![ReadableScreen](readme-images/readme-mais-page.png)
 # **Readable**
 **Project Readable** is the second project from the **Udacity's React Developer Nanodegree** program.
-We should build a web application for content and comments such as a Blog.
-The app will allow users to post content in pre-defined categories, comment on their own posts and comment on other posts.
-Besides that, they can vote for comments ans posts, this way they can show in quantitive way how much they suports others' people content.
+We should build a web application for content and comments like a Blog.
+The app will allow users to post content in predefined categories, comment on their own posts and comment on other posts.
+Besides that, they can vote for comments and posts, this way they can show in a quantitative way how much they suports others' people content.
 Users can edit and delete posts and comments.
 The project emphasizes the use of **REDUX** to manage the application state.

 ## **Table of contents**
 - [**Readable**](#readable)